AeroSpace is an i3-like tiling window manager for macOS

 2.5.
 Commands

-Commands is the thing that you use to manipulate AeroSpace and query its state.
+Commands are the thing you use to manipulate AeroSpace and query its state.

 There are two ways on how you can use commands: